joolstorrentecalo/gitlab-foss/doc/development/fe_guide/style/scss.md

 ##### VS Code

-NOTE:
-If you are having trouble with slow autocomplete you may need to [increase the amount of memory the TS server is allowed to use](../type_hinting.md#vs-code-settings).

 Install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension.
-For HAML and custom `*-class` prop support these are the recommended settings:
+For best results and HAML and custom `*-class` prop support these are the recommended settings:

 ```json
 {